 For many years, Plastisol inks were the most common choice for screen printing garments.
 Unfortunately, it's not the most sustainable or eco-friendly option.
 Plastisol requires a variety of chemicals for cleanup, and contain PVC and phthalates which are harmful to the environment.

-Our garments are printed using Kornit DTG Printers which use water-based NeoPigment Inks.
-These inks are free of formaldehyde, heavy metals, and Alkylphenol Ethoxylates (APE).
+We use Direct to Garment Printers which print with water-based inks.
+The inks are free from toxic chemicals, formaldehyde, heavy metals, and Alkylphenol Ethoxylates (APE).
 This means that our printing methods are biodegradable, non-hazardous, and non-toxic.
-Kornit Printers use a 100% waterless process so that there is no washing, steaming, or pretreatments required during the printing process.

 Why Second Hand?

 Our garments are printed on hand picked, previously worn garments.
 We also use up-cycled fabric and sustainable materials for the production of our cloth masks.